rustanacexd/cc-slash-commands/generate-issuefix-tasks.md

    - Present parent tasks to the user with numbering but **without subtasks** yet.

 6. **Inform the User:**
-   - Say: "I have generated the high-level bugfix tasks.
+   - Say: "I have generated the high-level issuefix tasks.
 Ready for detailed subtasks?
 Reply 'Go' to continue." (or similar).

 7. **Wait for Confirmation:** Pause until the user responds with "Go".